How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 If staring at the blank page is the hardest part, a little structure helps.
 Here are four things to include.
 You don’t need long paragraphs – even a few honest sentences built on this framework will mean more than a generic card ever could.

 Name them.
-Use the actual name of the person or pet who passed.
+Use the pet’s actual name.
 “I’m so sorry about Max” hits differently than “I’m sorry for your loss.”
-The name says I remember who they were.
-They were real.
-They mattered.
+The name says I remember who he was.
+He was real.
+He mattered.
 It’s a small thing, but it might be the most important line in the whole card.

 Share one real thing.
 A memory.
 A detail.
 A specific moment you witnessed or heard about.
 “I’ll never forget how Max used to greet everyone at the door like they were the most important person in the world” turns a generic card into something personal.
-If you didn’t know the person or pet well, that’s okay – say what you noticed about the relationship instead: “I could always tell how much you loved him by the way you talked about him.”
+If you never met the pet, that’s okay – say what you noticed about the relationship instead: “I could always tell how much you loved him by the way you talked about him.”

 Acknowledge it honestly.
 Don’t try to explain it.
 Don’t try to fix it.
 Don’t hunt for a silver lining.
 Just sit with them in it.
 “This is heartbreaking” or “I know how much she meant to you” says more than any well-intentioned attempt at perspective ever could.
 Grief doesn’t need to be reframed.
 It needs to be witnessed.